Kozea/Radicale/DOCUMENTATION.md

 Calendar and address book collections must not have any child collections.
-Clients with automatic discovery of collections will only show calendars and addressbooks that are direct children of the path `/USERNAME/`.
+Clients with automatic discovery of collections will only show calendars and address books that are direct children of the path `/USERNAME/`.

 Delete collections by deleting the corresponding folders.